 Text: Brown, Foote, Iverson, Anslyn, Organic Chemistry, 7th Edition (highly recommended) and accompanying, Solutions Manual, Organic Chemistry, 7th Edition (recommended - with caution).

-Exams: All exams will be given in class during normal class times.
-The dates for our exams are as follows:
+Quizzes and Exams: All quizzes and exams will be given in class during normal class times.
+The important dates for our quizzes and exams are as follows: